 Access your funds overseas, lock in exchange rates and save on currency conversion fees with the St.George Global Currency Card.

-The St.George Global Currency Card is a convenient way to spend money when you are overseas or shopping online.
-This prepaid debit card lets you load and spend your funds in up to five different currencies at a time with 11 currencies to choose from, and can be used wherever Visa is accepted.
+The St.George Global Currency Card is a convenient way to spend when you are overseas or shopping online.
+This prepaid debit card lets you load and use your funds in up to five different currencies.

 The St.George Global Currency Card also comes with a backup card that has its own card number and PIN, making it easier to access your funds if your primary card is lost, stolen or damaged.
 Find out more about this card’s features and how it works, then compare it to other travel money cards to find the right option for you.